 An investment management fee is charged monthly or annually to the donor advised and endowment funds, depending on the size of the fund.
 Fees range from 1.00% to 4.50%, depending on the type of fund and the balance of the fund.
-Investment management fees were \$32,328 for the year ended December 31, 2020.
+Investment management fees were \$25,592 and \$32,328 for the years ended December 31, 2021 and 2020, respectively.
 Fees charged for the management of charitable gift annuity agreements are reported as net assets released from restriction.
 Fees charged for the management of other funds are reported as program income on the statement of activities.